 Your car’s engine burns fuel and creates energy.
 This generates heat and it is important to vent this heat away from the engine parts to prevent damage.
 Radiators do this job of eliminating heat from the engine.
 When the thermostat detects excess heat, the radiator releases coolant, which travels through the engine to absorb heat.
 Once the heat is absorbed, the liquid is sent back to the radiator, where cold air is blown across it to cool it down, and the heat is exchanged with the outside air.
 In short, the radiator helps keep your car cool.

 There are many factors that can cause the car’s radiator to malfunction.
+You will be able to notice some of the signs if the radiator is failing.
 The most common ones are poor quality coolant and rust.

 Here are some of the signs that your radiator is failing: